lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 of adopting a monorepo, focusing on it can be an intriguing leadership tool.

 The idea is somewhat trivial: you can draw some parallels between the structure of your monorepo and the structure of your organisation.
-Then you can use these analogies to achieve both a better structure for your monorepo and a simpler organisational one.
+You can use these analogies to achieve both a better structure for your monorepo and a simpler organisational one.